Our experts are here to help

 One of the most effective ways to prevent your circuit breaker from tripping is to reduce the electrical load on your circuits.

 Start by identifying which appliances and devices are causing the breaker to shut off.
 If you find that certain combinations of appliances trip the breaker, avoid running them simultaneously.
 Redistribute the load by plugging devices into outlets on different circuits.
-If you’re unsure how to reset your breaker or which circuits are overloaded properly, consult a licensed electrician for guidance.
+Consult a licensed electrician if you’re unsure how to reset your breaker or which circuits are adequately overloaded.

 Inspect Wiring and Devices